Joan Denise Moriarty: The Cork Ballet Company (1947–1993)

 Moriarty founded the Cork Ballet Group in 1947, the members recruited from her school.
 It gave its first performance in June of that year in the Cork Opera House, accompanied by the Cork Symphony Orchestra under its conductor Aloys Fleischmann.
 Stage scenery was designed by Marshall Hutson, Frank Sanquest and later by Patrick Murray; costume designs were provided by Clare Hutson, Maeve Coakley, Rachel Russell, who also made many of the costumes.
 Alec Day and Leslie Horne took charge of the lighting.
 From 1948 the group gave an annual week of ballet, also bringing its show to towns in Munster.
 In 1951 part of the classical ballet Coppélia was performed (the complete work in 1955), Giselle in 1957.

 In 1954 the group was registered as a company under the name "Cork Ballet Company".
 Its patrons were Dame Marie Rambert, Dame Alicia Markova and later Dame Ninette de Valois.
 For the first ten years, Moriarty danced in many of the ballets.
 From 1956 the Company performed with international guest artists – among them, at a special ballet recital of 1965, Sir Anton Dolin.

-From 1970-73 it had very successful appearances in Dublin, in 1971-73 performing with the Cork Symphony Orchestra for a week at the Gaiety Theatre to packed houses.
+From 1970 to 1973 it had very successful appearances in Dublin, in 1971–73 performing with the Cork Symphony Orchestra for a week at the Gaiety Theatre to packed houses.
 In 1992 the Ballet Week was given in tribute to its founder, who had died in January of that year; the President of Ireland, Mary Robinson, attended the opening.
 The following year saw the last of the company's 46 seasons.